- Who should attend an Annual Conference?

 Do I need to be a member of ALA to register?

-No, you may register and attend the conference at the non-member registration rate.
+You do not have to be an ALA Member to attend.
+You may register and attend the conference at the non-member registration rate.
 To learn more about membership, view www.ala.org/membership/joinala

 Why does it take so long to announce speakers?

 ALA relies on exhibitors to sponsor the appearance of top authors with forthcoming books.
 Potential speakers are submitted to ALA for review by many groups, including the Conference Committee.
 When selected, ALA then relies on the sponsor to lock in the speaking date and make the many necessary arrangements.
 Although this process often begins nine months prior to the conference, ALA does not always control the timeline and announcement date.
 Some speakers do not finalize their tour schedules until the Spring and often other factors, such as security will impact the release of information.